COMP 2160 Programming Practices

 Labs

-Lab attendance is mandatory and is worth 10% towards your final grade.
-Your lab instructor will be responsible for allocating the 10% of your mark.
-Please note that lab work submitted after your assigned lab period will generally not be accepted.
+Lab attendance is mandatory and is worth 15% towards your final grade.
+Your lab instructor will be responsible for allocating the 15% of your mark based on work evaluated during your assigned lab.
+Note that this means that lab work submitted after your assigned lab period will not be accepted.

 The labs will make use of Programming Pearls and you will be expected to have completed the required reading prior to attending your lab.
 In fact, without it you will have a tough time completing the labs in the time allotted.